The Lost City (Dungeons & Dragons): Publication history

 The Lost City was written by Tom Moldvay and illustrated by Jim Holloway.
 It was published by TSR in 1982 as a 32-page book with an outer folder; the first printing was 3-hole punched.

 Dragon magazine revisited the setting with "Mystara: Return to the Lost City" in issue #315.

 The module was the inspiration for a 3rd edition D&D adventure, "Masque of Dreams," which was printed in Dungeon #142.
 The adventure was written by B. Matthew Conklin and illustrated by Michael William Kaluta.

 Zargon and the Cynidiceans received a re-interpretation in the 3.5 edition product, Elder Evils, which places the temple in the default, Greyhawk-like setting.

 Goodman Games has announced the fourth entry into their licensed Original Adventures Reincarnated line of 5th edition Dungeons & Dragons hardcovers to be an update to B4 The Lost City at Gen Con 2019, aiming for a Summer 2020 release.
 At the Gen Con panel, staff working on the project said they would greatly expand on the original module, fully mapping out and stocking the parts of the module which were only mentioned, and originally left to the Dungeon Master to expand upon.
 As such, Goodman Games claims the publication will feature enough content to be a campaign setting unto itself.

+A remastered version of the adventure was published in the anthology Quests from the Infinite Staircase for Dungeons & Dragons 5th edition on July 16, 2024.

 Reception

-The Lost City was ranked the 28th greatest adventure of all time by Dungeon magazine for the 30th anniversary of the Dungeons & Dragons game in 2004.
+Anders Swenson reviewed The Lost City for Different Worlds magazine and stated that "The Lost City disappointed me since I expected better work from Mr. Moldvay, and because I wanted an adventure which really was centered around a lost city.
+It depends on what you expect an adventure to be about, I suppose.
+I don't mind interesting monster-slaughter, but I also enjoy role-playing and problem-solving.
+I think it's a shame that an introductory game such as this one should be so heavily skewed to one phase of adventure gaming, at the expense of the others."